MaartenWarson/IncidentTool-Xamarin/README.md

 # IncidentTool-Xamarin

 ## General Summary
-This goals of this project is to create an application that runs on both an iOS device as an Android Device using **Xamarin Forms**.
+The goal of this project is to create an application that runs on both an iOS device as an Android Device using **Xamarin Forms**.
 This application is intended to use in a work environment.
 This is one of 3 repositories in this project:
 - [IncidentTool-UWP](https://github.com/MaartenWarson/IncidentTool-UWP)
 - [IncidentTool-Xamarin](https://github.com/MaartenWarson/IncidentTool-Xamarin)
 - [IncidentTool-Backend](https://github.com/MaartenWarson/IncidentTool-Backend)